treosh/web-vitals-reporter/README.md

 # web-vitals-reporter

-> A tiny (800 bytes) library, that makes collecting [Web Vitals](https://github.com/GoogleChrome/web-vitals) as simple, as sending one `POST` request.
+> Report [Web Vitals](https://web.dev/vitals/) to your API with one POST request per session.

-[Web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library from Google Chrome team that accurately measures [Web Vitals](https://web.dev/vitals/).
-It has no opinion on how to report data from the browser to analytics.
+The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library that accurately measures [Web Vitals](https://web.dev/vitals/).
+It has no opinion on how to report data from a browser to your analytics.
+It results in multiple API calls, session tracking, and lost metrics.
+The `web-vitals-reporter` makes [Web Vitals](https://github.com/GoogleChrome/web-vitals) reporting as simple as sending one `POST` request.

 **Features**:

-- Collect [Web Vitals](https://web.dev/vitals/) with one request per session;
+- Report [Web Vitals](https://web.dev/vitals/) with one request per session;
-- Associate a useful device information, like number of `cpus`, memory size, and connection type;
+- Associate useful device information like the number of `cpus`, `memory` size, and `connection` type;
+- Report custom front end metrics;
 - Handle edge-cases like multiple CLS calls, round values, and `sendBeacon` fallback;
-- Report custom front-end metrics;
-- It's tiny (800 bytes), functional, and modular.
+- It's a tiny (800 bytes) library without external dependencies.

 ## Usage

-Report [Core Web Vitals](https://web.dev/vitals/) to an API endpoint:
+Report [Core Web Vitals](https://web.dev/vitals/) and device information to an API endpoint:

 ```js
 import { getCLS, getFID, getLCP } from 'web-vitals'